 · a growing archive comprising hundreds of old sheet music copies;

-· thousands of computer text pages, listing over thirty thousand names;
+· thousands of computer text pages, listing over seventy thousand names;

 · a range of Victorian books from 1844 onwards, purchased for their piano content.

 Here is a brief summary of some of the directory lists and other sources we have available for reference, in addition to our more modern reference books: some are complete originals, others are just piano lists: there are many more to be added, containing over a million entries, and far too many for us to make them available online without major funding, quite apart from the enormity of the copyright problems.
 There are London lists for every decade.
 Early directories are written in name order, some musical instrument makers did not specify which instruments they made, and it is easy to miss piano entries unless one knows what to look for.
 If you are searching for London names in any trade, it is worth remembering that we have a selection of complete London Directories from 1786 to 1892.
 We also have incomplete lists of piano items found in London alphabetical directories for 1765 1768 1769 1771 1772 1774 1775 1778 1782 1794 1797.
 In some cases, Longman’s is the only music firm listed.

 1805 Various London directories

 1817 Johnstone's Directory of London